Renz2299/mp4_eco_roots/README.md

 Performance issues related to lighthouse testing

+Zero waste kit missing image credit - Maybe add a new one

+Add comments to code where it's not my own or customised from a template

+Add total number of commits to version control section

+Make github repo public

+Check debug

 **Future Additions (if time)**
 31 | Site User | Receive a confirmation email after registering | Verify that my account was successfully created 32 | Site User | Add items to my wishlist | Save products that I'd like to purchase later